-Oh man, you don’t even know how excited I have.
+Oh man, you don’t even know how excited I am.
 First of all, I’ve never bought my own computer before.
 Every computer I’ve ever had before has been a hand-me-down from my mom.
-Not that I’m complaining – since my mom is an avid online-gamer, her hand-me-down computers usually came with top-of-the-line graphics cards and as much RAM as she could shove in there.
+Not that I’m complaining – since my mom is an avid online gamer, her hand-me-down computers usually came with top-of-the-line graphics cards and as much RAM as she could shove in there.

 But now I’ve got a computer that’s mine!
 And unlike my previous computers, it’s not chained to a desk.
 I am free to roam the world with my sexy new Toshiba.
 (And when I say “new,” I mean “new to me.”)

 “Um, Stephanie, can you afford this?”

 Er… yes, and no. Technically, I should be throwing every penny I have at either my credit card or my savings.
 But by taking a small chunk out of both of those, yes, I can afford it.
 Also, I kinda need it.

 I am, as I’ve mentioned, going back to school in the fall.
 And I’ll be commuting from home, instead of living on campus.
 To help me bridge the gap between my living space and college, I wanted a laptop, so that I could work between classes.
 Ok, yes, I could go to one of the school’s numerous computer labs, but that would require lugging my external hard drive around, which literally weighs as much as this laptop.

 Also, having my own computer when I’m in California this summer will help me get more done, and hopefully, earn more money.
 Yes, I’m hoping this laptop will actually pay for itself!

 “Ok, so, wait.
 How much did you pay for this?”

 $20.
 Seriously!
 Ok, I’m paying monthly.
 A friend of mine sold it to me for $280, and I’m paying him what I can each month (which will probably be right around $20 until the fall, when I’m hoping to pay more.